BuvinJT/distbuilder/docs/ConfigClasses.md

 ## QtIfwPackageScript

+QtIWF installers may have a "Control Script" and/or a collection of "Package Scripts".
+The "Control Script" is intended to dictate how the installer *interface*  behaves, and other high level logic pertaining to the installer itself.
+In contrast, "Package Scripts" are intended for applying custom logic to manipulate a target environment when installing a given package.
+See [QtIfwControlScript](#qtifwcontrolscript) for more info.

-Objects of this type are used to dynamically generate a script used by a QtIFW package.
+Objects of the type `QtIfwPackageScript` are used to dynamically generate a script used by a QtIFW package.
 Scripts are able to perform the most sophisticated customizations for an installer.

-For maximum flexibility, you may directly define the entire script, by setting the "script" attribute.
+For maximum flexibility, you may directly define the entire script via a raw string, by setting the "script" attribute.
 Or, you specify a source to an external file instead.
-Also, you may always delegate scripts to a traditional QtIFW definition.
+Also, In additional You may always delegate scripts to a traditional QtIFW definition.

-This class currently has very limited functionality, but in the future more options will be provided for automating the generation common script directives.
+This class works in an analagous manner to [QtIfwControlScript](#qtifwcontrolscript).
+Please refer to the that documentation for an explanation of how use these script objects in general.

 Note that [QtIfwShortcut](#qtifwpackageshortcut) objects are used for the `shortcuts` attribute of this class.